 by Andie Radford

-According to the Bureau of Labor and Statistics, viagra the unemployment rate has risen to 6.9 percent as of January 2009.
-For African Americans, viagra dosage this rate is even higher, order at 12.6 percent.
+According to the Bureau of Labor and Statistics, the unemployment rate has risen to 6.9 percent as of January 2009.
+For African Americans, this rate is even higher, at 12.6 percent.
 While these statistics are alarming, it remains true that a company’s most competitive advantage is the talent of its workforce.
 Now more than ever, it is important for employees to remain current in their skills and abilities if they want to keep their jobs.

 How do you keep current skills in today’s economy?
 The following tips provide the guidance you need to remain relevant in today’s workforce.